fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// Player can not switch team after players have left stat safe area for at least x seconds (0=off). l4d_afk_commands_during_game_seconds_block "0"

-		// If 1, Player can not change team when he is capped by secial infected. l4d_afk_commands_infected_attack_block "1"
+		// If 1, Player can not change team while capped by special infected. l4d_afk_commands_infected_attack_block "1"

-		// If 1, Player can not change team when he startle witch r being attacked by witch. l4d_afk_commands_witch_attack_block "1"
+		// If 1, Player can not change team if startles witch or while being attacked by witch. l4d_afk_commands_witch_attack_block "1"

 		// Allow alive survivor player suicide by using '!zs' afte joining survivor team for at least X seconds.
 		// 0=Disable !zs
 		l4d_afk_commands_suicide_allow_second "30.0"

-		// If 1, Player can not change team when he is reloading te weapon. l4d_afk_commands_weapon_reload_block "1"
+		// If 1, Player can not change team while reloading the weapon. l4d_afk_commands_weapon_reload_block "1"

-		// If 1, Player can not change team while he is getting upor staggering. l4d_afk_commands_getup_stagger_block "1"
+		// If 1, Player can not change team while getting up or staggering. l4d_afk_commands_getup_stagger_block "1"

+		// If 1, Player can not change team while covered in bile. l4d_afk_commands_get_vomit_block "1"

 		// If 1, Player can not change team after throwing molotov, pipe bomb or boomer juice.
 (0=off). l4d_afk_commands_throwable_block "1"